Why Does My Cat Use Me as a Scratching Post? Cat Behavior Explained

 5. Boredom

 Cats can get bored, and scratching is a way to fight boredom.
 If your cat is doing this due to boredom, it could mean they are not getting enough mental stimulation.
-There are plenty of toys and puzzles that will keep your cat occupied and entertained, and it’ll give your legs a break.
+There are plenty of toys and puzzles that will keep your cat occupied and entertained, and they’ll give your legs a break.

 How to Train Your Cat to Use a Scratching Post Instead of Your Leg

-You’ll want to redirect the behavior.
+You will want to redirect the behavior.
 First of all, place a few scratching posts around your house.
 If your cat shows no interest in the posts, you can use a catnip spray on the posts, which should draw your cat to them.
 You can also try placing your cat’s favorite toys near the scratching posts.

 As you can see, cats scratch for many different reasons, and when they choose your leg, it can be annoying and painful.
 Providing plenty of mental stimulation helps tremendously, as well as placing plenty of scratching posts throughout your home.
-You’ll also want to place these scratching posts in your cat’s favorite hangout spots.
+You will also want to place these scratching posts in your cat’s favorite hangout spots.
 Spray some catnip on the posts, and your cat should take to them.

 Featured Image Credit: ShineTerra, Shutterstock